Akonopatsky/distance-calculator-Akonopatsky/README.md

-# test-distance-calculator-Akonopatsky
-test task for java junior vacancy in magenta
+## task for java junior vacancy in magenta

+### http requests are in /src/main/resources/httprequests
+- 1_loadFile.http - load data from smalltest.xml in DB;
+- 2_getAllCities.http - get List of all cities in the DB ;
+- 3_GetDistances.http - get distance calculation results as cartesian between cities;